Scherri-Lee Biggs: Career

 After competing in Miss Universe, Biggs began working with the Seven Network in Melbourne where she was a reporter for sporting events broadcast on Seven Sport and daily travel show Coxy's Big Break until two years later, when she returned to Perth.

 In August 2014, Biggs was announced as the new weather presenter on Nine News Perth, replacing Sally Ayhan.
 She remains as the current weather presenter as of 2023 and has also covered events happening in Perth.

 In October 2020, Biggs was announced as a celebrity contestant on the new season of The Celebrity Apprentice Australia in 2021.
 On the show, she won $20,000 for her charity, Dress for Success, before being eliminated in the 8th episode, finishing in 7th place out of 14 celebrities.

+On 11 December 2025, the Nine Network announced that Biggs would replace Livinia Nixon as the weeknight weather presenter for Nine News Melbourne from 18 January 2026.

 Personal life

 On 23 December 2022, Biggs announced she was engaged to former Australian rules footballer Daniel Venables.
 They married in March 2023.
 The couple have a daughter Isla Minnie, born 7 February 2024.